Skip to content

 4. Curly Edgar Cut

-- Tapered sides let curls shine on top.
-Use curl cream to define ringlets.
+• Tapered sides and curl cream to define ringlets.

 5. Edgar Cut Mullet